Home > Hub article > College – Making the Right Choice

 - Small groups

-- What support will your yp have
+- What support will your young person have?

-- How is this organised
+- How is this organised?

-- Eg 1-1; class/subject based
+- eg 121; class/subject based

 - Around building friendships

-- How does the college manage behaviours
+- How does the college manage behaviours?

-There are no right or wrong answers – just answers that would make a setting more or less suitable for your young person.
+There are no right or wrong answers – just answers that would make a setting more or less suitable for your young person

-Consider carefully what you want to achieve with a
+Consider carefully what you want to achieve with a residential setting

 - Likely to be long term aims as well as the immediate benefits of being at a residential college